jonnew/cyclops/DOC.md

     ="https://github.com/jonnew/cyclops/blob/documentation/art/oldBoard.jpg?raw=true" style="width: 300px;"
     /> <br> <i>By the way, there are some differences between different versions of the board.
 For example, 1 kOhm there in the middle of the picture was replaced to a 0 ohm one in the newer version.</i> </div>

 0. Now populate all electromechanical parts.
+The barrel power jack (name: "POWER", value: PJ-063BH on the schematic) should be mounted on the _bottom_ of the board.
+It fits on both the top and the bottom, and will properly supply the board with power if mounted on the top.
+However, if the barrel jack is mounted on the top side of the board, it will not fit inside the enclosure.

     <div align="center"> <img src
     ="https://github.com/jonnew/cyclops/blob/documentation/art/Cyclops3.5A_EM1.jpg?raw=true" style="width: 500px;"